AppliedLogicSystems/ALSProlog/13-Using-the-Prolog-Shell.md

 ````
 If LOCN is the atom local, then .alspro_history is stored in the current directory.
 If LOCN is the atom home, then .alspro_history is stored in the HOME directory.

-By default, the history for previous sessions is loaded at the start of each session (i.e., each start of alspro) is separate.
+By default, the history for previous sessions is loaded at the start of each session (i.e., each start of alspro).
 However, if
 ````
 	no_load_prev_history.
 ````